NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

 with time.
 An option exists within the script to assume that the mean three-dimensional winds are, in fact, identical to the geostrophic winds as well.
 Using this option eliminates any spurious turning.

+Writing UFS Comparison Data

+The `--save_comp` (or `-sc`) options allow one to write out the UFS data for the chosen column in NetCDF format.
+The profiles of the state variables
+`u`, `v`, `T`, and `q_v` are written out for the given point for each history file time.
+In addition, a collection of other diagnostics like profiles of physics tendencies and scalar surface variables are saved and written.
+One can include any variable that is provided in the UFS history files, although the specific variables are hard-coded in the `UFS_case_gen.py` file which will require editing to change.
+The file with comparison data is automatically written out to the `scm/data/comparison_data` directory, although this is controlled by the `COMPARISON_DATA_DIR` global variable in the `UFS_case_gen.py` script.
+The filename is a concatenation of the case name (specified by the
+`--case_name (-n)` argument) and `_comp_data.nc`.

 .. _`ufsforcingensemblegenerator`:

 UFS_forcing_ensemble_generator.py